helgefmi/Unicorn/README.md

 - More functionality for the handling of lines.
 We don't want people to manage `list_view.lines` manually, so we need to have some more functionality.
 E.g. `set_messages(messages)`, `insert_message(index, message)` etc.

+- Horizontal scrolling.
+Or line wrapping.
+Or both!

+- Timestamps?
+Or should that be handled by caller?

 Unicorn TODO
 ------------